Arsenal - Everton: How to watch, start time, stream link, odds, prediction

 Arsenal

-QUESTIONABLE: David Luiz (knee), Pierre-Emerick Aubameyang (other), Martin Odegaard (ankle).
-OUT: Kieran Tierney (knee), Alexandre Lacazette (thigh).
+OUT: David Luiz (knee), Pierre-Emerick Aubameyang (other), Kieran Tierney (knee), Alexandre Lacazette (thigh).

 Everton